 For many students, Outward Bound excursions are among their key experiences at Salem.
-Year 9 students leave civilisation behind for an eleven-day expedition in the wilds of Norway, Sweden, Romania, the French Alps, Corsica or the Black Forest, for example.
-Pushing yourself to your limits, setting yourself challenges and learning that your own actions have consequences not only for you as an individual but for the group as a whole are central to the Outward Bound experience.
+Year 9 students leave civilization behind for an eleven-day expedition in the wilds of Norway.
+Pushing yourself to your limits, setting yourself challenges and learning that your own actions have consequences not only for you as an individual but for the group as a whole are all central elements of the Outward Bound experience.

 Doing without luxury and consumer goods leads to a much more intensive relationship with the natural world and a heightened sensitivity to the economic use of natural resources.
 Discovering a spring after a long route march can be a source of pure joy.
-As one student concluded: “We learnt to manage without the mod cons of everyday life and to really appreciate the things we normally take for granted, such as water.”
+As one student concluded: “We learnt to manage without the mod cons of everyday life and to appreciate those things we would normally take for granted, even more.”

-The students sleep in tents, deprived of the comforts of a campsite, and are expected to cook and fend for themselves.
-One element of the excursion is the so-called “solo”, where each student is thrown on their own resources for 12 to 24 hours and writes down their thoughts and emotions in a reflective letter.
-This letter is then sent to them a year later to confront them with their Outward Bound experiences in the midst of their daily routine.
-Participants also keep an expedition journal and present their experiences to their fellow pupils on their return.
+Students sleep in tents, under the open sky.
+Students must cook and fend for themselves.
+One element of the excursion is the so-called “solo”, where each student is left to his or her own resources for 12 to 24 hours.
+During this experience students write down their thoughts and emotions in a reflective letter.
+This letter is then sent to them a year later so that they can once again face their Outward Bound experiences while in the midst of daily routines.
+Participants also keep an expedition journal and share their experiences with their fellow pupils upon their return.

-The physical effort demanded of the participants is tellingly expressed by one voice on reaching 2200 metres at nine in the evening: “Please can we go to bed?
+The physical effort demanded of the participants was once tellingly expressed by student at nine o'clock one evening: “Can we go to bed now, please?

-Each student is given personal feedback on the expedition, which is also recorded in a report at the end of the school year.
+Each student is given personal feedback after the expedition which is also recorded in a report at the end of the school year.